zcdlab/system-design/functional_and_non_functional_requirement.md

 Low Latency: real time performance.
 Highly persistency: user see the same information in all device.
 Hihg availability: very low down time.
+Our services shouls support a heave search load since there will be a lot of search requests.